-Liquid chalk in its simplest form consists of just three ingredients: alcohol, magnesium carbonate & water.
-The exact mixture defines how thick the end product is, how quickly it dries on your hands & how much chalk stays on your hands.
+Liquid chalk in its simplest form consists of just three ingredients: alcohol, magnesium carbonate, and water.
+The exact mixture defines how thick the end product is, how quickly it dries on your hands, and how much chalk stays on your hands.

-We have more or less defined our formula in terms of viscosity: a little thicker than usual for easy appliction & to work better with the type of packaging we want to use.
+We have more or less defined our formula in terms of viscosity: a little thicker than usual for easy application and to work better with the type of packaging we want to use.

 The advantages of our current formula are the following:

 - A lot less messy to apply: no more liquid goop squirting out of the tube.